Frequently Asked Questions

 As much as we love pets, we sadly are forced to have a "no pets under any circumstances" policy in effect.

-However, there are some very nice kennels for cats and dogs in the area ("Countryside Kennel" is 5 minutes away) and local pet sitters can be found at www.rover.com.
+However, there are some very nice kennels for cats and dogs in the area ("Countryside Kennel" & "Paws PERRYdise" are 5 minutes away) and local pet sitters can be found at www.rover.com.

 Thank you for your understanding and cooperation.